nickname76/telegrambot/README.md

 Telegram Bot API library in Go.

-The easest to use, most clean, and strongly typed Telegram Bot API library in Go available on Github.
+The easest to use, the most clean, and strongly typed Telegram Bot API library in Go.

 This repository also contains directory `tools`, which contains useful functions for Telegram bot development with this library.
 See https://pkg.go.dev/github.com/nickname76/telegrambot/tools